Beautiful Tay Springers

 Learn From Salmon Fisher Success

-Personally I don't like it too easy when I'm fishing for salmon anywhere and would rather be the 'wise guy' third or fourth through the salmon pool to catch the only fish of the day than have an easy fish lined up for me.
-There's much more of a buzz involved if your mind has had to go deep into 'subsurface' mode to force a salmon that's seen it all to take than casting for that newly arrived 'sea liced' assassin who's coming for anything you launch at him.
-If you see the above occurring on any river make that guy your fishing buddy and 'observe' as there are not many about with that level of 'tactical wizardry' but they most definitely do exist as I know a few!
+Personally I don't like it too easy when I'm fishing for salmon anywhere and would rather be the 'wise guy' third or fourth through the salmon pool to catch the only fish of the day than have easy fish lined up for me in pool after pool.
+There's much more of a buzz involved if your mind has had to go deep into 'subsurface' mode to force a salmon that's seen it all to then take your fly than casting for that newly arrived 'sea liced' assassin who's coming for anything you launch at him.
+If you see the above occurring on any river make that guy your fishing buddy and 'observe' as there are not many about these days with that level of 'tactical wizardry' but they most definitely do exist as I'm fortunate to know a few of them!

 Changing Scottish Salmon Runs

 Often I do just wonder if the reducing Autumn salmon runs may have something to with the fact that these salmon haven't been protected the same way Spring fish have been in the last decade on the Tay and a few other Scottish rivers or should we really have the right to think salmon runs should remain the same when everything else on the planet is constantly changing.
-Just my own honest observations but it is probably more of a temperature driven issue due to the 'naturally' occurring cyclical temperature changes the planet goes through whenever she chooses often forcing the bulk of the Autumn run to appear in the closed season as I've personally witnessed many times before.
-In the meantime thank God and your lucky stars for being fit & healthy at this place and time and get yourself out into the Scottish Spring salmon zone for another chance encounter with Old Sam and may the next tug on your fly reel once the 2019 season gets underway be from an absolute brute of a heavyweight Springer!
+Just my own observations but it is probably more of a temperature driven issue due to the 'naturally' occurring cyclical temperature changes the planet goes through whenever she chooses often forcing the bulk of the Autumn run to appear in the closed season as I've personally witnessed many times before.
+In the meantime thank God and your lucky stars for being fit & healthy at this place and time and get yourself out into the Scottish Spring salmon zone for another chance encounter with Old Sam and may the next tug on your fly reel once the 2020 season gets underway be from an absolute brute of a heavyweight Springer!